fengchenLBL/gcp-gpu-dws-nersc25/README.md

    Edit `demo-u2204.yaml` to replace the placeholder:
    - Set `project_id: your-gcp-project-id` (same as above).
    - Update `zone: us-central1-a` to `zone: us-central1-b` under `vars` for alignment with your default.
-   - If deployment failed: comment out the line with "zones" No other changes are needed unless you want to tweak node counts, GPU types, or other settings.
+   - If deployment failed: comment out the line with `zones` No other changes are needed unless you want to tweak node counts, GPU types, or other settings.

 7. **Install Google HPC Toolkit (if not already installed)**: The blueprint uses the Google HPC Toolkit (formerly Cluster Toolkit) to deploy.